meg-patakota/ucl_dissertation/README.md

-# ucl_dissertation
+# UCL_dissertation
+Research Objective: Identifying Climate Change Mitigation Technologies using Cooperative Patent Classification system

+# split of training, test and validation data
+Each of the word_representation and CNN files consists of training and validation data.
+The final/best model, i.e., CNN title+abstract includes the results for our test data.

-TFIDF: Consists of results for the SVM Model
+TF-IDF: Consists of results for the SVM Model.

-Doc2Vec: Consists of results for the SVM Model
+Doc2Vec: Consists of results for the SVM Model.

-CNN Results: High precision results for title and abstract features
+CNN Results: For each of the features and a combination of the features.